iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/validators.md

 Validators and committees prevent double spending and malicious manipulation of the consensus outcome.
-They ensure the progress of the ledger efficiently, enable efficient consensus by reducing the number of blocks required to reach an agreement, and promote a more democratic and inclusive validation process.
+They ensure the progress of the ledger efficiently, enable efficient consensus by reducing the number of blocks required to reach an agreement and promote a more democratic and inclusive validation process.

 ## Validator Registration and Committee Selection Process

-To be included in the committee of an epoch, a node must go through three steps: *Registration*, *Activity*, and *Selection*.
+To be included in the committee of an epoch, a node must go through three steps: _Registration_, _Activity_, and _Selection_.
 The committee is formed by taking a predetermined number of validators who have the largest stake.

 ### Registration

-To register as a validator for an epoch, you have to issue a block with a transaction that locks an account with a staking unlock condition.
+To register as a validator for an epoch, you have to issue a block with a transaction that locks an account with the staking unlock condition.
-This block must be issued before the epoc starts.
+This block must be issued before the epoch starts.
 Your registration needs to provide the following:

 - **Account id**: A human-readable identifier of the actor.
 - **Profit margin**: A fixed fraction of combined validator’s and delegators’ rewards the actor intends to retain.
 - **Fixed cost**: A fixed amount deducted to cover the validator’s operating costs.
 - **Locked funds (stake)**: The amount of funds that will be locked.
-- **Unbonding time**: a timestamp until which the locked funds cannot be moved.
+- **Unbonding time**: A timestamp until which the locked funds cannot be moved.

 The registration is only considered successful when the registration block gets accepted and committed to the respective slot commitment.

 ### Activity

-During the *activity period*, an actor must have at least one accepted block.
+During the _activity period_, an actor must have at least one accepted block.
 This block can be of any type, e.g., a validation block.

 ### Selection and Voting Weight

 Each validator's stake is computed as the sum of the locked funds and the delegated stake from other nodes.

-The next committee is formed by taking a predefined amount validators who have the largest stake.
+The next committee is formed by taking a predefined number of validators with the largest stake.
 When deciding between equal stakeholders, ties are broken deterministically by using a hash function.

 As a result of changes in the delegation of stake and the set of active validators, committees evolve across epochs.